nas03/personal-blog/README.md

 - **Deploy Using Docker**: Utilize Docker to containerize and deploy your blog application.
 This ensures easy deployment and scalability across different environments.

-- **AI Content Generation**: Leverage the power of AI to automatically generate content.
+- **AI Content Generator**: Leverage the power of AI to automatically generate content.
 Save time and effort by letting the AI assist you in creating engaging blog posts.

 - **AI Recommendation System**: Leverage the power of AI to automatically filter and recommend most relevant posts.